 The GAZZARRI DANCERS carved out a reputation for themselves of being not only the prettiest go-go dancers from amongst the many other competing music shows, but also the hippest.
 These were no generic cheerleader type dancers, but cutting edge for their time beauties, dancing to the best choreographed routines from the mid-60's.

-The dancers on the television show are not to be confused with the go-go dancers in Gazzarri's nightclub.
+The dancers on the television show are not to be confused with the go-go dancers in Gazzarri's nightclub from the 1970s and onwards.
+During the earlier episodes there was some interplay with girls who danced both at the club and on the television show.
+We are still researching this topic.
 The club had dancers right into the 1990's when it closed down.
 The dancers on HOLLYWOOD A GO-GO were there for only a little more than a year.

 There are some performances that are quite memorable.
 One that constantly draws positive comments is the sixguns, holsters, and cowboy hats routine on the wonderfully choreographed Bobby Fuller 4 "I Fought The Law" performance.
 This is classic go-go dancing at its best.
 Another is the hand-jiving during the BoDiddley "Let Me Pass" performance.
 Check out this video to see just how good these girls were with their timing and coordination.